 Migrants blame Kristi Noem in appeal to Supreme Court

-Judicial Review of Executive Power Administrative Due Process Immigration Policy and TPS
+- How does this story connect Judicial Review of Executive Power with Administrative Due Process over the next few days?

 The article discusses a Supreme Court case regarding the termination of Temporary Protected Status (TPS) for asylum seekers from several countries by former Homeland Security Secretary Kristi Noem.
 It outlines the legal arguments from both the TPS holders, who claim a lack of proper review, and the government, which argues that such decisions are immune from judicial review.